Verifying the output of quantum optimizers with ground-state energy lower bounds: Ingredients of the chordal branch-and-bound method

-Let us illustrate how this chordal extended relaxation works in practice, by going back to the three spins example introduced in the previous subsection.
-Imagine one wants to solve the 1D Ising model with Hamiltonian $H = \sum_{i =1}^2 J_{i,i+1} \sigma_i \sigma_{i+1}$.
+Let us illustrate how this chordal extended relaxation works in practice by going back to the three spins example introduced above and by considering the 1D Ising model with the Hamiltonian $H = \sum_{i =1}^2 J_{i,i+1} \sigma_i \sigma_{i+1}$ presented above.
 The corresponding dependency graph $G$ is already chordal and is composed of two cliques $C_1 = {\sigma_1, \sigma_2}$ and $C_2 = {\sigma_2, \sigma_3}$.
-Then, for a relaxation at level $\nu = 2 $ the matrix \eqref{eq:example} can be substituted by the two blocks:
+Since the blocks at level $\nu = 1$ have been presented in the main text, here we show the relaxation at level $\nu = 2 $, where the matrix \eqref{eq:example} can be substituted by the two blocks: